lonelyjoeparker/QMUL-MSc-BIO782P-stats-bioinfo/labs/Workshop_09_Big-data/simple_docker_containers/README.md

 # Summary

 This directory contains several directories.
 Each contains at least one Dockerfile, which is used to build a single Docker container.
 You can try these out for yourself.
+You can also see them on the Docker Hub at https://hub.docker.com/r/lonelyjoeparker/phylodev/tags/

 ## An extremely simple container: